Laws, Regulations and Annotations

 (vii) Providing customer service or accepting or assisting with returns or exchanges.

-Example 4: Company A owns and operates a website where third-party sellers offer to sell merchandise for delivery in California.
-Company A also enters into contracts to facilitate the sale of third-party sellers’ merchandise through its website for a fee and provides payment processing services for sales of these sellers’ merchandise sold through its website.
+Example 4: Company A owns and operates a website where multiple sellers sell and offer to sell merchandise for delivery in California.
+Company A also enters into contracts to facilitate the sale of the sellers’ merchandise through its website for a fee and provides payment processing services for sales of these sellers’ merchandise sold through its website.
 Therefore, Company A is a marketplace facilitator.

 (11) "Marketplace seller" means a person who has an agreement with a marketplace facilitator and makes retail sales of tangible personal property through a marketplace owned, operated, or controlled by a marketplace facilitator, even if that person would not have been required to hold a seller’s permit or permits, or required to collect the use tax imposed pursuant to chapter 3 (commencing with section 6201) of part 1 of division 2 of the Revenue and Taxation Code, had the sale not been made through that marketplace.

-(12) "Payment Order" means a written instruction or order to pay money signed by the person giving the instruction whether created in electronic or paper format.
+(13) "Payment order" means a written instruction or order to pay money signed by the person giving the instruction whether created in electronic or paper format.

-(14) "Related Person."
+(16) "Related person."
 For the purposes of this regulation, a person is related to another person if both persons are related to each other pursuant to section 267(b) of the Internal Revenue Code and the regulations thereunder.

-(15) "Setting Prices" means establishing a price or prices at which an item is offered for sale or sold to customers and includes establishing a price at which an item must be sold or a minimum or maximum price, below or above which an item cannot be sold.
+(17) "Setting prices" means establishing a price or prices at which an item is offered for sale or sold to customers and includes establishing a price at which an item must be sold or a minimum or maximum price, below or above which an item cannot be sold.

-(16) "Virtual Currency" is a digital representation of value that functions as a medium of exchange, a unit of account, or a store of value, but which does not have legal tender status in any jurisdiction.
+(18) "Virtual currency" is a digital representation of value that functions as a medium of exchange, a unit of account, or a store of value, but which does not have legal tender status in any jurisdiction.
 Virtual currency does not include retailer coupons or gift cards.

 (b) Registration Requirements for Marketplace Facilitators and Marketplace Sellers.

-(1) On and after October 1, 2019, a marketplace facilitator shall be considered the seller and retailer for each sale facilitated through its marketplace for purposes of determining whether the marketplace facilitator is required to register with the Department for a seller’s permit or Certificate of Registration — Use Tax, in addition to each sale for which the marketplace facilitator is the seller or retailer or both under chapter 1 (commencing with Section 6001) of part 1 of division 2 of the Revenue and Taxation Code.
-Also, on and after October 1, 2019, for purposes of determining whether a marketplace facilitator is a retailer engaged in business in this state because its total combined sales of tangible personal property for delivery in this state exceed the $500,000 threshold in Revenue and Taxation Code section 6203, subdivision (c)(4), the marketplace facilitator shall include all sales of tangible personal property for delivery in this state, including sales made on its own behalf and by all related persons and sales facilitated on behalf of marketplace sellers.
+(1) On and after October 1, 2019, a marketplace facilitator shall be considered the seller and retailer for each sale facilitated through its marketplace for purposes of determining whether the marketplace facilitator is required to register with the Department for a seller’s permit or Certificate of Registration - Use Tax, in addition to each sale for which the marketplace facilitator is the seller or retailer or both under chapter 1 (commencing with section 6001) of part 1 of division 2 of the Revenue and Taxation Code.
+Also, on and after October 1, 2019, for purposes of determining whether a marketplace facilitator is a retailer engaged in business in this state because its total combined sales of tangible personal property for delivery in this state exceed the $500,000 threshold in Revenue and Taxation Code section 6203, subdivision (c)(4), the marketplace facilitator shall include all sales of tangible personal property for delivery in this state, including sales made on its own behalf and by all related persons and sales facilitated on behalf of marketplace sellers, regardless of whether the sales are taxable.

 Example 5: Company A is a marketplace facilitator with no physical presence in California.
 Company A did not make or facilitate any sales of tangible merchandise for delivery in California during 2018.
 From January 1, 2019, to September 30, 2019, Company A sold $300,000 of tangible merchandise for delivery in California on its own behalf and facilitated sales of $250,000 of tangible merchandise for delivery in California through its marketplace for Seller A, a marketplace seller.
 Since the total combined sales of tangible merchandise for delivery in California exceeded the $500,000 threshold in Revenue and Taxation Code section 6203, subdivision (c)(4), during 2019 and prior to October 1, 2019, Company A is a retailer engaged in business in this state on October 1, 2019, and must register with the Department for a Certificate of Registration – Use Tax, and collect and remit use tax beginning October 1, 2019.

-(2) On and after October 1, 2019, a marketplace seller shall register with the Department for a seller’s permit or Certificate of Registration – Use Tax, as required, for retail sales made on its own behalf and not facilitated through a registered marketplace facilitator.
-On and after October 1, 2019, a marketplace seller is not required to register with the Department for a seller’s permit if it does not make any sales of tangible personal property in this state, except for sales facilitated by marketplace facilitators who are the sellers and retailers for purposes of those sales pursuant to subdivision (c) of this regulation.
-On and after October 1, 2019, a marketplace seller is not required to register with the Department for a Certificate of Registration – Use Tax if it does not make any sales of tangible personal property for storage, use, or other consumption in this state, except for sales facilitated by marketplace facilitators who are the sellers and retailers for purposes of those sales pursuant to subdivision (c) of this regulation.
-Also, on and after October 1, 2019, for purposes of determining whether a marketplace seller is a retailer engaged in business in this state because its total combined sales of tangible personal property for delivery in this state exceed the $500,000 threshold in Revenue and Taxation Code section 6203, subdivision (c)(4), the marketplace seller shall include all sales of tangible personal property for delivery in this state, including sales made on its own behalf and sales facilitated through any marketplace facilitator’s marketplace.
+(2) On and after October 1, 2019, a marketplace seller is the seller for sales and the retailer for retail sales made on its own behalf and not facilitated through a registered marketplace facilitator, for purposes of determining whether the marketplace seller is required to register with the Department for a seller’s permit or Certificate of Registration - Use Tax.
+On and after October 1, 2019, a marketplace seller is not required to register with the Department for a seller's permit if it does not make any sales of tangible personal property in this state, except for sales facilitated by marketplace facilitators who are the sellers and retailers for purposes of those sales pursuant to subdivision (c) of this regulation.
+On and after October 1, 2019, a marketplace seller is not required to register with the Department for a Certificate of Registration - Use Tax if it does not make any sales of tangible personal property for storage, use, or other consumption in this state, except for sales facilitated by marketplace facilitators who are the sellers and retailers for purposes of those sales pursuant to subdivision (c) of this regulation.
+Also, on and after October 1, 2019, for purposes of determining whether a marketplace seller is a retailer engaged in business in this state because its total combined sales of tangible personal property for delivery in this state exceed the $500,000 threshold in Revenue and Taxation Code section 6203, subdivision (c)(4), the marketplace seller shall include all sales of tangible personal property for delivery in this state, including sales made on its own behalf and sales facilitated through any marketplace facilitator’s marketplace, regardless of whether the sales are taxable.

 Example 6: Seller A is a marketplace seller that has no physical presence in California.
 Seller A did not make more than $500,000 in sales of tangible merchandise for delivery in California during 2018, and from January 1, 2019, to September 30, 2019, Seller A made $200,000 in sales of tangible merchandise for delivery in California that were facilitated through a marketplace facilitator’s marketplace and made $299,500 in sales of tangible merchandise for delivery in California through its own website.
 Therefore, on October 1, 2019, Seller A is not a retailer engaged in business in this state and is not required to be registered with the Department.
 However, on October 2, 2019, Seller A made a $900 sale of tangible merchandise for delivery in California through its website that when combined with its other sales exceeded the $500,000 threshold in Revenue and Taxation Code section 6203, subdivision (c)(4).
 Therefore, Seller A is a retailer engaged in business in this state and required to register with the Department for a Certificate of Registration — Use Tax immediately after the $900 sale on October 2, 2019.
 Also, Seller A is required to collect and remit use tax on its subsequent retail sales to California customers, except for its retail sales facilitated by marketplace facilitators who are the sellers and retailers for purposes of those sales pursuant to subdivision (c) of this regulation.